Man Police Say Drove From California to Flower Mound to Kill Teen Gamer Identified

-Authorities have identified the 23-year-old man police say drove from California to Flower Mound to kill a teenage gamer before returning home and taking his own life as police attempted to arrest him.
+Authorities have identified the 23-year-old man police say drove from California to Flower Mound, Texas to kill a teenage gamer before returning home and taking his own life as police attempted to arrest him.

 The Alameda County Coroner’s Bureau confirmed the identity of 23-year-old Alexander Frank Baro, the sole suspect in the Aug.
 18 homicide of 18-year-old Matthew Thane, of Flower Mound.